When importing a vehicle in to Austria, especially from the UK; what must I consider?

 Note 2: Please ensure it is the WLTP CO2 value as some dealers (eg. in Germany) have been known to show different values which does affect the calculations.

 Items required for registration

-In order to register the vehicle, you will need the vehicle registration details (e.g. UK V5C), certificate of conformity and an up to date official valuation or invoice for the vehicle.
+In order to register the vehicle, you will need the vehicle registration details (e.g. UK V5C), EU Certificate of Conformity and an up to date official valuation or invoice for the vehicle.
+You should get these from a main dealer.
 Of course, you will need valid insurance and where appropriate a valid certificate of roadworthiness (e.g. UK MOT) to drive the vehicle to Austria.

 Austrian book values on vehicles tend to be higher, so you are advised to get a recent valuation from the country where you are importing the vehicle from.